Laura Wilson (photographer): Books

 That Day: Pictures in the American West (2015) includes photographs in the American West accompanied by Wilson's observations from the time each photograph was taken.
 Larry McMurtry wrote, "Laura Wilson has an ever-searching eye for the bleak beauty of the West — and for its bleak reality too.
 That Day is a remarkable book."
 Andrew R. Graybill, Director of the William P. Clements Center for Southwest Studies, noted that the book "combines her talents for capturing the West's enduring and romantic myths, from legendary cattle ranches to dramatic panoramic vistas, as well as its bleak realities, whether undocumented migrants crossing the Rio Grande or life on the Pine Ridge Indian Reservation."

 Rodin to Plensa: Modern Sculpture at the Meadows Museum (2018) includes works by many of the leading twentieth-century Modernists in the sculpture collection of the Meadows Museum in Dallas, Texas.
 Large- and small-scale works by Jacques Lipchitz, Henry Moore, Isamu Noguchi and Claes Oldenburg can be seen on the Museum's welcoming outdoor plaza, while important figural sculptures by Auguste Rodin, Aristide Maillol and Alberto Giacometti are on display within the Museum.
 This is the first publication on this collection, offering photography by Laura Wilson and new scholarship by Steven A. Nash on works by some of the most accomplished artists to work in three dimensions.

-The Writers: Portraits by Laura Wilson (2022) Inspired by the classic photo essays that once appeared in Life magazine, Laura Wilson presents dynamic portraits of thirty-eight internationally acclaimed writers.
-Through her photos and accompanying texts, she gives us vivid, revealing glimpses into the everyday lives of such luminaries as Rachel Cusk, Edwidge Danticat, David McCullough, Haruki Murakami, and the late Carlos Fuentes and Seamus Heaney, among others.
+The Writers: Portraits by Laura Wilson (2022) inspired by the classic photo essays that once appeared in Life magazine, Laura Wilson presents portraits of thirty-eight internationally acclaimed writers.
+Through her photos and accompanying texts, she gives us glimpses into the everyday lives of such figures as Rachel Cusk, Edwidge Danticat, David McCullough, Haruki Murakami, and the late Carlos Fuentes and Seamus Heaney, among others.
 Margaret Atwood works in her garden.
 Tim O’Brien performs magic tricks for his family.
 And Louise Erdrich, who contributes an introduction, speaks with customers in her Minneapolis bookstore.
-At once inviting and poignant, the book reflects on writing and photography’s shared concerns with invention, transformation, memory, and preservation.
-With 220 duotone images, The Writers: Portraits will appeal to fans of literature and photography alike.
+The book reflects on writing and photography’s shared concerns with invention, transformation, memory, and preservation.
+The collection consists of 220 duotone images.